DevExpress/devextreme-documentation/concepts/05 Widgets/PieChart/15 Point Labels/10 Resolve Overlapping.md

 In multi-series charts, point labels often overlap.
-To decide how to resolve overlapping, specify the [resolveLabelOverlapping](/api-reference/20%20Data%20Visualization%20Widgets/dxPieChart/1%20Configuration/resolveLabelOverlapping.md '/Documentation/ApiReference/Data_Visualization_Widgets/dxPieChart/Configuration/#resolveLabelOverlapping') option.
+To decide how to resolve overlapping, specify the [resolveLabelOverlapping](/api-reference/20%20Data%20Visualization%20Widgets/dxPieChart/1%20Configuration/resolveLabelOverlapping.md '/Documentation/ApiReference/Data_Visualization_Widgets/dxPieChart/Configuration/#resolveLabelOverlapping') property.
 It allows you to hide certain labels, or slightly shift them, or keep them as they are (i.e. overlapping).

 ---
 ##### jQuery